 Our staff add value to public sector effectiveness and the independent assurance of public sector administration and accountability, applying our professional and technical leadership to have a real impact on real issues.

-The Education and Training portfolio is responsible for assisting the Australian Government to take a national leadership role in education, including early childhood, school, tertiary, skills training, and international; and for the policy development that supports this role.
+The Education and Training portfolio is responsible for assisting the Australian Government to undertake a national leadership role in education, including early childhood, schools, tertiary, skills training and international education.
+It also includes the evidence-based policy development that supports this national role.

 Read an overview of the Education and Training portfolio including details of key activities, expenses and staffing levels.
 The audit focus section outlines the influences on the ANAO’s allocation of financial audit resources and the selection of performance audit topics and other activities.
 Also included is a list of material and non-material entities within the portfolio with their corresponding risk profile and key risks.
 Any risks that are considered key audit matters (KAMs) by the ANAO are separately identified.

 The audit would examine the effectiveness of the Australian Research Council’s (ARC’s) administration of the National Competitive Grants Program (NCGP).

 Through the NCGP, the ARC provides around $750 million to $800 million per year ($758 million in 2017–18) in grants to researchers in Australia.
 Grants are competitively awarded to individuals, research teams and large-scale centres through two programs.
 The Discovery Program has a primary focus on supporting individuals and small teams.
 The Linkage Program creates links outside universities, with industry and other partners, and stimulates research impact.

 The proposed audit would assure Parliament that this significant source of research and development funding is being allocated in an effective manner.